akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 message to the `ProducerController`.
 Thereafter the producer will receive a new `RequestNext` when it's allowed to send one more message.

-The producer and `ProducerController` actors are supposed to be local so that these messages are fast and not lost.
-This is enforced by a runtime check.
+The producer and `ProducerController` actors are required to be local so that message delivery is both fast and guaranteed.
+This requirement is enforced by a runtime check.

 Similarly, on the consumer side the destination consumer actor will start the flow by sending an initial `ConsumerController.Start` message to the `ConsumerController`.

-For the `ProducerController` to know where to send the messages it must be connected with the `ConsumerController`.
-You do this is with `ProducerController.RegisterConsumer` or `ConsumerController.RegisterToProducerController` messages.
-When using the the point-to-point pattern it is the application's responsibility to connect them together.
-For example, by sending the `ActorRef` in an ordinary message to the other side, or register the `ActorRef` in the @ref:[Receptionist](actor-discovery.md) and find it on the other side.
+For the `ProducerController` to know where to send the messages, it must be connected with the `ConsumerController`.
+This can be done with the `ProducerController.RegisterConsumer` or `ConsumerController.RegisterToProducerController` messages.
+When using the point-to-point pattern, it is the application's responsibility to connect them together.
+For example, this can be done by sending the `ActorRef` in an ordinary message to the other side, or by registering the `ActorRef` in the @ref:[Receptionist](actor-discovery.md) so it can be found on the other side.

 You must also take measures to reconnect them if any of the sides crashes, for example by watching it for termination.

-Received messages from the producer are wrapped in `ConsumerController.Delivery` when sent to the consumer, which is supposed to reply with `ConsumerController.Confirmed` when it has processed the message.
+Messages sent by the producer are wrapped in `ConsumerController.Delivery` when received by a consumer and the consumer should reply with `ConsumerController.Confirmed` when it has processed the message.

-Next message is not delivered until the previous is confirmed.
-More messages from the producer that arrive while waiting for the confirmation are stashed by the `ConsumerController` and delivered when the previous message is confirmed.
+The next message is not delivered until the previous one is confirmed.
+Any messages from the producer that arrive while waiting for the confirmation are stashed by the `ConsumerController` and delivered when the previous message is confirmed.

-The consumer and the `ConsumerController` actors are supposed to be local so that these messages are fast and not lost.
-This is enforced by a runtime check.
+Similar to the producer side, the consumer and the `ConsumerController` actors are required to be local so that message delivery is both fast and guaranteed.
+This requirement is enforced by a runtime check.

-Many unconfirmed messages can be in flight between the `ProducerController` and `ConsumerController`, but it is limited by a flow control window.
+Many unconfirmed messages can be in flight between the `ProducerController` and `ConsumerController`, but their number is limited by a flow control window.
 The flow control is driven by the consumer side, which means that the `ProducerController` will not send faster than the demand requested by the `ConsumerController`.

 ### Point-to-point example